R35007/Mock-Server/README.md

 const db = resources
-  .create("/todos", ...middlewares) // can give n number of middlewares and names here .send("My Response", mockServer.config.dbMode) // this value will be set to `mock` or `fetch` based on dbMode .id("todos")
+  .create("/todos", ...middlewares) // can give n number of middlewares and names here .send("My Response", mockServer.config.dbMode) // this value will be set to `mock` or `fetch` based on dbMode. alias rely .id("todos")
   .description("todos route")
   .mock({ userId: 1, id: 1, title: "Marvel", completed: false }) .fetch("https://jsonplaceholder.typicode.com/todos")
   .mockFirst(false)
-  .statusCode(200) // or .status(200) can also be used
+  .statusCode(200) // alias status(200) can also be used
   .delay(0) // delay in milliseconds
   .fetchCount(1)
   .skipFetchError(false)
   .directUse(false)
   .headers({}) // Set response Headers
-  .done(); //  Make sure to call done method to create the route. console.log(db);
+  .done({ log: true }); //  Make sure to call done method to create the route. console.log(db);
 /* db will return the generated db object.
 This will not be added to the mockserver db until we call done() method {